 What do you think?
 Are you familiar with the BATNA concept?
+Do you use a method when entering into negotiations?
 How do you deal with achieving the best alternative to a negotiation agreement?
 What tips or experiences would you like to share?

 Share your experience and knowledge in the comments box below.